WDFW launches online hub for coordinated management of invasive European green crab

 OLYMPIA – The Washington Department of Fish and Wildlife (WDFW) has launched a new online European Green Crab Hub (EGC Hub) to support the coordination of ongoing emergency measures and provide public information about the management of this invasive species.

-This coincides with the continued ramp up of trapping to control these harmful shore crabs in Washington waters.
+This coincides with the continued ramp up (PDF) of trapping to control these harmful shore crabs in Washington waters.
 WDFW’s Aquatic Invasive Species (AIS) unit anticipates deploying more than 25 staff and 1,000 traps during the 2023 field season, along with other equipment and resources.
 Catch data will be updated on the EGC Hub throughout the spring-fall field season.

 “As we continue to expand efforts to control European green crabs, we expect public interest to grow,” said Chelsey Buffington, WDFW’s European Green Crab Project Lead.
 “We also expect that more organizations will become involved with EGC management.
 The EGC Hub provides a streamlined platform for WDFW, Native American tribes, shellfish growers, and other agencies and partners to organize data and share information, increasing communication and transparency.”